luokrli/CodeSnippets/README.md

-# CodeDS
+# Code Snippets

 ```
-This is a repository for reusable codes within the data science field.
+This is a repository for reusable code snippets for DS/SDE.
 ```

 ## Table of Contents